ap766/Jobflow/README.md

 ## Features
 + User registration and login
 + Kanban Board to track overall application progress
 + Add new job applications with details ,link
++ Set reminders for important dates
-+ Update application status as it progresses by dragging it to the next Column
++ Update application status by dragging it to the Applied,Rounds/Interviews,HeardBack columns
-+ Set reminders and notifications for important dates
++ Desktop notifications to not miss any round - 1 day , 2 hours and 15 mins before!
 + Edit or delete applications
-+ Responsive and user-friendly design
 ## Working on
 + Search and filter applications